syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ### 100% 3D Stacking Column

-100% 3D Stacking Column charts are similar to 3D stacking Column charts.
+`100% 3D Stacking Column` charts are similar to `3D stacking Column` charts.
 But here, the combined contribution of Y values is the combined total of the vertical bar with 100 percent.
-You can customize the depth, wall size, tilt and rotate the 100% 3D Stacking Column by using the depth, wall size, tilt and rotation property respectively.
+You can customize the depth, wall size, tilt and rotate the `100% 3D Stacking Column` by using the [`depth`](/js/api/ejchart#depthspan-classtype-signature-type-numbernumberspan "depth"), [`wallSize`](/js/api/ejchart#wallsizespan-classtype-signature-type-numbernumberspan "wallSize"), [`tilt`](/js/api/ejchart#titlespan-classtype-signature-type-objectobjectspan "tilt"), and [`rotation`](/js/api/ejchart#rotationspan-classtype-signature-type-numbernumberspan "rotation") properties respectively.

 {% highlight js %}